erosDiffusion/ComfyUI-enricos-nodes/README.md

 ### Final words and limitations

-- **limitation** you need to run the flow once for the compositor to to show images. so just run on fixed or import static and stop the flow, next time you will start from the compositon
+- **limitation** you need to run the flow once for the compositor to show images. so just run on fixed or import static and stop the flow, next time you will start from the compositon
 - **limitation** you can only have 1 in the tree...
 - **known issue**: for some reason the first load might not make the red box change size of the node...
 - **known issue**: first run might not show images in the editor, if so, reload with browser reload and re-run it should be ok.